 Conversely, GitHub’s greatest strengths are its ease of use, convenience, and community.
 It’s universally familiar and unfailingly supported by third-party DevOps solutions.
 These qualities mean it’s a natural fit for open-source projects and smaller teams that don’t need advanced project management or compliance features.

-If your goal is seamless code collaboration with customizable workflows, GitHub is likely the better fit.
-If you need an all-in-one platform that supports the full software development lifecycle, GitLab is a strong choice.
+If your goal is code collaboration with customizable workflows and a large community, GitHub is likely the better fit.
+If you need one platform that covers the full software development lifecycle out of the box, GitLab is a strong choice.

 Choose based on whether your priority is extensibility and community (GitHub) or built-in DevOps and automation (GitLab).